dhoer/chef-selenium/README.md

 ### node

-Installs and configures a selenium-grid node.
+Installs and configures a Selenium Node as service on Linux and a GUI service on Mac OS X and Windows.

-#### Requirements

-- Java must be installed outside of this cookbook.
 - Browsers (e.g., chrome, firefox, etc...) must be installed outside of this cookbook.
 - Linux nodes without a physical monitor require a headless display (e.g., [xvfb](https://supermarket.chef.io/cookbooks/xvfb), [x11vnc](https://supermarket.chef.io/cookbooks/x11vnc),